 Again I ask, can singing to your bathroom tiles put food on your table?

 Or do you want to say, ‘man shall not live by bread alone’?

-Over 99% of the times, no one will come seeking for your talent.
-So if you are waiting to be discovered, don’t.
+Over 99% of the time, no one will come seeking for your talent.
+So if you are waiting to be discovered, wake up!

 They need to see you fully dressed in royal gowns, having powdered your nose, smelling like a rose and in the arena.

 Their work isn’t to mine your talent.
 It is not even to polish it.
-It is to use it.
+It is to consume it.
 Get that.
 No one goes to the market to grow bananas.
-They go there to buy the already grown and ripened bananas.
+They go there to buy the already-grown and ripened bananas.
 So they can eat them!